 Toasted Sesame Oil

-Again, an Asian Brand will add richness and authenticity but any supermarket brand will do, try and not use a bottle that been hiding in the back of your cupboard for months as oils do go stale with time.
+Again, any Asian Brand will add richness and authenticity but any supermarket brand will do, try and not to use a bottle that has been hiding in the back of your cupboard for months as oils do go stale with time.

 Lime Juice (Optional)

 You do not have to add the Lime Juice but we like the citrus edge it brings, lemon juice is fine, and either from a bottle is fine as you are looking for the acidic kick, not real flavor.

 Another Optional, but we love the Unami Notes a bit of Seaweed brings, we just dice up Nori sheets and add them.